 Feeding an army can be a real challenge.
 The Romans dealt with this by making each soldier responsible for their own rations and each "contubernium" or group of soldiers living in the same tent would share a basic kit of cooking utensils.
 One of the utensils that would have been of great use would have been a clibanus or testum, a portable oven which could be used to bake bread.

-The oven would have been placed in the fire, with your bread inside, hot coals would then have been placed on top of the lid.
+Having been gently warmed by the fire to avoid thermal shock, the oven would then be placed in the embers, with your bread inside, hot coals would then have been placed on top of the lid.
 It would then be left to bake for around 30 minutes, and it really does bake beautiful bread.

 Health and Safety

 This is a Museum Quality Replica made using the tools and techniques that would have been used during the Roman era.
 As this is an unglazed pot with a porous surface it will absorb some of the flavours during the cooking process, which does add to the flavour of future dishes.
 However, it does also mean that this pot does not meet modern Health and Safety standards and therefore we do not advise that it is used for cooking with.
 When the Romans cooked in these pots they would rely on applying sufficient heat to the pot and contents to ensure that all bacteria was killed.
 Heating to over 70°C for at least 10 minutes would have killed most disease causing bacteria and temperatures of 100°C would do even more.